bem/bem-sdk/README.md

 The package includes [typings](./index.d.ts) for TypeScript.
 You have to set up transpilation yourself.
 When you set `module` to `commonjs` in your `tsconfig.json` file, TypeScript will automatically find the type definitions for `@bem/entity-name`.

-The interfaces are provided in global namespace `BemSDK.EntityName`.
+The interfaces are provided in global namespace `BEMSDK.EntityName`.
 It is necessary to use interfaces in JsDoc.

 Debuggability
 -------------